If you have sagging skin around the eyes and eyelids, you may want to consider blepharoplasty, also called an eyelid lift.

 Drooping Upper Eyelid Skin Affects Your Eyesight

-If the drooping skin in the upper lids gets bad enough, it even can obscure your peripheral vision.
-Fortunately, an upper eyelid lift can fix the problem, and your insurance may even pay for it if it’s medically necessary.
+If you have droopy eyelids and the drooping skin in the upper lids gets bad enough, it even can obscure your peripheral vision.
+Fortunately, an upper eyelid surgery can fix the problem by addressing this excess eyelid skin, and your insurance may even pay for it if it’s medically necessary.

 Please tell your surgeon if the sagging upper eyelid makes it hard to see.
-They will document the condition for insurance purposes, and hopefully, your insurance will cover at least part of the procedure.
+They will document the condition for insurance purposes, and hopefully, your blepharoplasty covered by insurance or at least part of the surgical procedure.

-You Have Puffy Upper Lids That Make You Look Older
+You Have Puffy Upper Eyelids That Make You Look Older

 When we get older, we can look older than we are because of sagging skin and fat deposits in the eye area.
 Also, circles below the eyes can make you look tired and older.